How Much Does Cataract Surgery Cost In Tupelo, Mississippi

 Determining The Cost Of Cataract Surgery Without Insurance

-While most patients who undergo cataract surgery in Tupelo, MS have some form of medical insurance, a patient without insurance will need to pay the cost out-of-pocket.
+While most patients who undergo cataract surgery in Tupelo, Mississippi have some form of medical insurance, a patient without insurance will need to pay the cost out-of-pocket.
 Fortunately, a number of payment plans and options for monthly options are nearly always available through the clinic or a 3rd party creditor.

 Similarly, some patients who aren’t candidates for LASIK can elect for a quasi-cataract surgery procedure referred to as refractive lens exchange (RLE).

 The refractive lens exchange procedure is carried out the same way as cataract surgery.
 The only difference is that the natural lens of the eye which is removed in RLE is not yet clouded like that of cataract.
 The natural lens of the eye will be replaced with an IOL.
 A refractive lens exchange like any cataract surgery will help correct eye defects such as near or farsightedness.
 Thus, reducing patient’s dependence on eyeglasses or contacts.

 The refractive lens exchange procedure with a standard monofocal IOL implant costs the same amount as cataract surgery.
 Plus, a procedure that uses a Toric IOL for astigmatism or presbyopia-correcting IOL will increase the cost of the surgery as well.